awaxman11/gh-milestones/README.md

 6. Run `rackup` to start your local server.
 7. Visit `localhost:9292` in your favorite browswer.

-All set and good to go for local development!
+All set and good to go for local development.

+Don't forget to update `README.md` with your project specific information!

 #### >>> DATABASE SETUP